What VICE Gaming's Been Playing: August 2016

 Joel Fowler (@freemagic)

 Hey I’m Joel, I’m the publisher of our soon-to-be-named gaming site.
-The crew asked me to write this, but my mentality toward games is a bit different than theirs.
-I couldn’t tell you half of the games that are out right now, and this editorial crew has a pretty encyclopedic knowledge of the space (as they should).
+The guys above asked me to write this, but my mentality towards games is a bit different than theirs.
+I couldn’t tell you half of the games that are out right now and this editorial crew has a pretty encyclopaedic knowledge of the space (as they should).
 On the other hand, I play a few things at a time with a group of friends, mainly as a backdrop to catch up and shoot the shit.
-We go pretty hard into one or two games and then move on, although Destiny year one kind of ruined us.
+We go pretty hard into one or two games and them move on, although Destiny year one kind of ruined us.
 If I never farm another piece of spinmetal again, I’ll be better for it.

-I don’t think I’m playing No Man’s Sky exactly “right,” but that’s probably why I’ve been enjoying it.
-I did the land grab toward the center at first, collecting Atlas stones, farming toxic planets, maxing out inventories, but then it felt like work.
-Then I found “Super Tite.”
+I don’t think I’m playing No Man’s Sky exactly “right”, but that’s probably why I’ve been enjoying it.
+I did the land grab towards the centre at first, collecting Atlas stones, farming toxic planets, maxing out inventories, but then it felt like work.
+Then I found “Super Tite”.
 Super Tite is a giant world with beautiful trees, a perfect environment, and cool summer breezes at night.
 I have been happy tromping around here for almost three weeks, trying to find the last undiscovered species, but happy just walking around all in the same.

-No Man’s Sky is the closet thing to relaxation that I’ve gotten from a game since Minecraft, with no rush and complete freedom to do as I please—it’s really awesome to put on and listen to music or catch up on a podcast.
-There are a few flying predators but nothing too scary, besides these weird mutated Pokémon.
+No Man’s Sky is the closet thing to relaxation that I’ve gotten from a game since Minecraft, with no rush and complete freedom to do as I please, it’s really awesome to put on and listen to music or catch up on a podcast.
+There’s a few flying predators but nothing too scary, besides these weird mutated Pokémon.

 On the other side of that spectrum, Patrick recommended I check out Inside, which I can now only play when my girlfriend is home and the sun is out, because it makes me freak out—and it’s still way too hot outside for getting sweaty right now, so maybe I’ll finish it up when it cools off.